The Red-Headed League (Sherlock Holmes): Plot

 Unlike the original Conan Doyle story The Adventure of the Red-Headed League, this video adaptation begins in front of the shop of a London pawnbroker, who we eventually find is named Jabez Wilson, and who is seen briefly emerging from his establishment as a suspicious man loiters in the foreground.
 The man spies on an armoured wagon as it makes a delivery of heavy chests to a bank across the street.
 One of the guards deliberately drops an envelope, which the spy picks up and delivers to a man, shown only by wizened hands with long fingernails.

-At Holmes and Dr. Watson's flat at 221B Baker Street, Jabez Wilson, now revealed as a stout man with long red hair, shows them an unusual newspaper advertisement from an organization called 'The Red-Headed League', offering good pay "for purely nominal services" to red-headed male applicants.
+At Holmes and Dr. Watson's flat at 221B Baker Street, Jabez Wilson, revealed as a stout man with long red hair, shows them an unusual newspaper advertisement from an organisation called 'The Red-Headed League', offering good pay "for purely nominal services" to red-headed male applicants.
 Holmes, amused, asks Wilson to tell them more about himself.

 Wilson states that his pawnshop business has been struggling.
 His young half-pay assistant, Vincent Spaulding, had shown him the advertisement and urged Wilson to respond, eventually pushing the reluctant Wilson past a line of red-headed men into a barren office, where he was at once accepted for the job by a fellow red-head named Duncan Ross, supposedly on the basis of Wilson's blazing red locks.
 Wilson's lucrative 'job' is to copy the Encyclopædia Britannica for four hours a day without leaving the building, but after many weeks of labour, he finds a card pinned to the office door that the League is “dissolved.”

 Wilson discovers Duncan Ross has moved and was named 'William Morris'.
 Wilson goes to a forwarding address which turns out to be a factory of artificial kneecaps.
 At this Holmes and Watson burst out in laughter.
 Soothing Wilson's indignation, Holmes questions Wilson regarding Spaulding, the assistant, and the detective becomes highly interested when Wilson describes him.
 Holmes assures the pawnbroker the mystery of the curious 'League' should soon be resolved.

 Meanwhile Ross/Morris reports to the man with the long fingernails, who we now see to be Professor Moriarty.
 He tells the professor that "the business of the Red-Headed League is concluded."